 - Non-transplant hepatobiliary (HPB) cases.
 The fellow may participate in a significant number of HPB cases, depending on the level of interest.

 - Pre- and post-transplant care for both liver and kidney transplant patients is provided in a clinic operated jointly by the departments of surgery and medicine.
 The fellow participates in the clinics and performs biopsies under the supervision of attending physicians, both medical and surgical.

-Research comprises six to 12 months of the fellowship, as determined by the prior experience and interest of the fellow.
+Research comprises 6-12 months of the fellowship, as determined by the prior experience and interest of the fellow.
 An active research program in the Department of Surgery provides many opportunities for fellows to pursue their interests.
 Research mentors also may be selected from other departments within the Medical Center.

 Fellows are expected to develop an independent research project and to present their findings at one of the program’s weekly conferences.
 In addition, fellows are strongly encouraged to present their experimental data at a national meeting and to publish their outcomes in peer-reviewed journals.
 The goal is for trainees to develop a plan for continued research and prepare to compete for extramural funding as independent investigators, if they wish to pursue opportunities in the field of transplantation research.